FACES-for-Autism/nc-autism-resources/README.md

 ### ResourceCard.vue

-This component provides a view of the field data for a resource.
+This component provides a view of the data fields for a resource.

+### SearchForm.vue

+This component contains the UI elements for filtering the repository

 ### TheDataTable.vue